Discover where to stay in Palermo, capital of Sicily

 Palermo, a melting pot of cultures

 Palermo is the capital and largest city of Sicily, the island just off the coast of the boot-shaped Italian Peninsula.
 Located on the Tyrrhenian coastline of Sicily, Palermo has existed since 734 BC, and has been a prized possession of many an empire, including the Romans, the Byzantines and the Holy Roman Empire, of which it was briefly the capital.
-This colourful history has contributed to the cultural hive of activity that can be experienced today, with an agreeable Mediterranean climate, delectable cuisine and amazing architecture combining to make this Sicilian setting perfect for a luxury getaway.
+This colourful history has contributed to the cultural hive of activity that can be experienced today.
+Due to its Mediterranean climate, Palermo is a popular holiday destination all year round.
+Palermo provides the perfect base for those wanting the best of a city and beach break.

 Experience the historical and culture side of Sicily